Exception Handling in Python

 Using the finally Block

 The finally block always executes, whether an exception occurs or not.
-It is ideal for cleanup tasks.
+It is commonly used for cleanup tasks like closing files or releasing resources.

 Example: Finally Block Execution